vishnu1997/aframe-tryouts/README.md

-# A-Frame Project
+# A-Frame Projects

-Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
+These projects are built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
 Make WebVR with HTML and Entity-Component.
 Works on Vive, Rift, desktop, mobile platforms.

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!